If Relocation Impacts Your Parenting Plan, Contact a Seattle Custody Attorney

 - For a temporary order, the amount of time before a final decision can be made at trial.

-Work with a Seattle Family Lawyer in Order to Ease the Stress of Relocation
+Work with a Seattle Divorce Services in Order to Ease the Stress of Relocation

-Make sure to consult with your Seattle family lawyer well in advance of any planned relocation, especially if it is going to be outside of your child’s current school district.
-To schedule and appointment, we can be reached through the form on our website, or you can call us at 206-784-3049.
+Make sure to consult with your Seattle child custody attorney well in advance of any planned relocation, especially if it is going to be outside of your child’s current school district.
+To schedule an appointment, we can be reached through the form on our website, or you can call us at 206-784-3049.